p13202994/CTEC3905_Assignment_2/README.md

 info.docx- All information about the site is in this document.

 # Note
 I have my old repository deleted accidently where I committed before making this one and after making this new repository few days ago, I uploaded all of my files as message- "added local files".
 Some of the files still got that message but the other which I have editted after uploadind have different commit message.
+I did my final commit writing this line at 11:56 10th March 2017.